 "There’s several bridges, so there’s a permit for each one of those," explained ADF&G Regional Supervisor Audra Brase.
 "Then there’s the permit for the mine itself."

-The massive pit of Donlin Gold’s proposed mine will eventually swallow up American Creek, said Brase, and its tailings facility will dam and fill in the nearby Anaconda Creek.
+The massive pit of Donlin Gold’s proposed mine will eventually swallow up American Creek and its tailings facility will dam and fill in the nearby Anaconda Creek.
 Both tributaries are populated by silver salmon and other species.
-Brase says that her agency has permitted the destruction of those fish habitats, provided that Donlin restores damaged habitats elsewhere.
+ADF&G has permitted the destruction of those fish habitats, provided that Donlin restores damaged habitats elsewhere.

 "The area where Donlin Mine is proposed to go in has been mined before," said Brase.
 "They’re going to try to improve that habitat, and that will mitigate for the American Creek going away."